Saxony-Anhalt: Politics

+Constitution

+The constitution of Saxony-Anhalt was adopted by the Landtag of Saxony-Anhalt in 1992.
+It is divided into four main sections.

 2021 state election

-Minister-president Reiner Haseloff (CDU) retained his position in a coalition with former partner SPD and newly the FDP.
+In the 2021 state election, minister-president Reiner Haseloff of the CDU retained his position in a coalition with former partner SPD and newly the FDP.
 Before the election the coalition had consisted of the CDU, SPD and Greens.